neutralinojs/neutralinojs.github.io/docs/configuration/settings.json.md

 ```

 ### cloud
 It is used when the enviornment variable is set to `cloud`.
-It supports settings that can be used configured when cloud mode is on i.e, Neutralino application is meant to be hosted on cloud platorm.
+It supports settings that can be used when cloud mode is enabled i.e, Neutralino application is meant to be hosted on a cloud platorm.

 ```json
 {